groonga/groonga/doc/source/reference/tokenizers/token_ngram.rst

 Summary
 -------

-``TokenNgram`` can define its behavior dynamically via its options.
+``TokenNgram`` can change define its behavior dynamically via its options.
 For example, we can use it as unigram, bigram, trigram on with changing ``n`` option value as below.

 Uni-gram: